Hafizah/Amazon_Stock_Price_Prediction_using_LSTM/README.md

 ii.
 Steps for future improvement:
 - Try the 9 steps above again using different combinations.
-- Check out multiple input features instead of one input feature only.
+- Use multiple input features instead of one input feature.
 - Learn more techniques and improve by reading literature on this topic.